 Enrollment in the 699 course is supervised by the chair of your graduate advisory committee, and 1-6 units of Master's Study credit will be received for the completion of a thesis or project and the supporting research for the topic.
 The number of units awarded is determined by your academic department.
 However, in no case may you enroll in, or receive credit for, more units of 699 than are required for your individual program.
 Enrollment in 699 is required if you are completing a thesis or project.
 The course may not be taken through Open University and may be taken as Special Session credit only in self-support programs offered through the Center for Regional and Continuing Education.
 Normally, enrollment in 699 is limited to classified students or candidates in a master's degree program, although restrictions vary among departments.
 All 699 courses are assigned a grade of RP until all degree requirements are successfully completed, and a grade of CR is assigned at that time.

 An RP assigned to a 699 course must be replaced with a CR within the time period allowed for the completion of the master's degree.
 Failure to complete the work within the specified time period will result in a grade of NC.

-Graduation application materials, information, and instructions are available for master's degree candidates on the Graduate Studies webpages.
+Graduation application materials, information, and instructions are available for master's degree candidates on the Master's Checklist for Graduation.
 You must apply for graduation and complete the culminating activity for your master's degree program by the applicable deadlines listed in the Academic Calendar.